lollipopman/bash-ini-builtin-blog-post/README.md

-# Outline

-## Goals

--   Educate people about the ability to extend Bash via builtins.
--   Provide motivation for why builtins are helpful.
--   Teach people how to write a builtin

 # Writing a Bash Builtin in C to Parse INI Configs

 ## Why Not Just Parse INI Configs With Bash?